Resources for a co-operative art school

 2011-2019 Lincoln

-Organisations that unite, represent, advocate and campaign for the co-operative movement and/or support new and existing co-ops by providing training, advice, resources etc.
+Organisations and communities that unite, represent, advocate and campaign for the co-operative movement and/or support new and existing co-ops by providing information, guides, training, advice, resources and tools.

 AIM Network (Artists Initiatives’ Meetings Network)